 The effect of markups on productivity levels

 What determines the level of that markup, and why would it change?
-In general, the price elasticity of demand for their product is what matters here.
-The higher the price elasticity (the “flatter” the demand curve), the less market power a firm has, and the smaller a markup they can charge.
-The lower the price elasticity (the “steeper” the demand curve), the more market power a firm has, and the bigger a markup they can charge.
+In general, the elasticity of demand for their product with respect to price is what matters here.
+The higher the elasticity (the “flatter” the demand curve), the less market power a firm has, and the smaller a markup they can charge.
+The lower the elasticity (the “steeper” the demand curve), the more market power a firm has, and the bigger a markup they can charge.

-Now, if markups are higher because the price elasticity of demand for individual goods is lower, what does this imply for measured productivity?
+Now, if markups are higher because the elasticity of demand for individual goods is lower, what does this imply for measured productivity?
 Well, in most typical settings, this would lower measured productivity.
 Why?
-The low price elasticity of demand comes from a low elasticity of substitution across different products.
-And a low elasticity of substitution across products means that most of our inputs (labor, capital) end up thrown at the least productive firms or sectors.
-Measured productivity gets pushed down in this case because of the concentration of inputs in these low productivity sectors.

 Back to blog